p-cap/L3-Diary/2-Feb/19-Feb/Readme.md

 }
 ```
 I wish I was more productive but kids wanted to play......I would say it was a great day.
-Hopefully, I can rebuid a json server via express and then render responses on the front end
+Hopefully, I can rebuid a json server via express and then render responses on the front end.

+## And one last thing, I am done with recursion....for now